RevoluPowered/one-voip-godot-4/README.md

 - Opus codec support
 - Echo cancellation

+Is it a module or a gdextension:
+- GDExtension should be possible but need to work out if Mac signing is going to work

 Usability:
 - *Must* have documentation
 - Ideally works on all platforms godot supports